AlexLaforge/ASPCanvas2/README.md

 These are all important as the internals of ASPCanvas have changed to utilise ADO Streams

 *Note that this class will NOT work with ChiliSoft's ASP package.*

+# Why is this here?
+Are there shiny new things?
+No, nothing new.
+This is here because I get at least 1 request a week about this.
+The last time I added anyting to this class was in 2002, when Classic ASP developers started making their transition to ASP.NET.
+I thought this would die in usage, but as it turns out, some institutions IT infrastructures fall into the "It ain't broke, so don't fix it" category.
+This script does not contain an actual LZW compression algorithm, it merely ratchets up the code table, for two reasons:

+1. It's VBScript.
+In 2002 it was slow.
+Generating a proper compressed GIF of any proportion was beyond the capabilities of a server at the time
+2. Unisys held the LZW patent until 2003 in the USA.
+Worldwide it expired in 2004.
+My framed Unisys royalty payment request remains on my wall.

+Both of these points are a thing of the past.
+Have fun!